jnozzi/cocoadev.com/SiteContent/General/BindingAnArrayControllerFromTwoNibFiles.markdown

 I'm still a beginner in cocoa but i'm getting close to what i'm searching to do.
 I've made a project with a button allowing me to add several subviews in a view.
 Each subview load a nib files for its UI and it works fine.
-Now i'm trying to collect the data in an [[ArrayController]] using bindings and it's almost working.
-The only way i found is to duplicate the [[ObjectController]] and [[ArrayController]] in each nib file to allow me to bind in each one.
+Now i'm trying to collect the data in an General/ArrayController using bindings and it's almost working.
+The only way i found is to duplicate the General/ObjectController and General/ArrayController in each nib file to allow me to bind in each one.
 Well.. here the project :

 http://www.langues-vivantes.u-bordeaux2.fr/SD/binding2nib.zip